dessa-oss/atlas/documentation/STARTGUIDE.md

 To start with, first install the Foundations library and then follow examples guide to see how it can be used.

 ## Installation

+### Windows

+You will need to install [git bash](https://git-scm.com/download/win) and [anaconda](https://conda.io/miniconda.html).
+To run Foundations correctly, you will need to run all comands from an Anaconda prompt.

+To install:

+- Open an Anaconda prompt
+- create a new conda environment by running `conda create --name foundations python=3.6`
+- activate the environment by running `conda activate foundations`
+- install foundations libraries via pip using the [Wheel installation](STARTGUIDE.md#wheel-installation)
+- install additional dependencies via pip `pip install dill PyYAML pandas pysftp paramiko flask-restful Flask-Cors google-api-python-client google-auth-httplib2 google-cloud-storage futures promise`

+See [running on Windows instructions](WINDOWS.md) for more details

+### OSX/Linux

 It's recommended that you use either `virtualenv` or `conda` to setup your Foundations environment.
 Note: if using `virtualenv` make sure to create the environment outside the project directory as the directory will be compressed, and any extra dependencies will add to size and time for job running.